ProjectPythia/pythia-foundations/preamble/how-to-use.md

 terminal (i.e. the [Unix shell](https://en.wikipedia.org/wiki/Unix_shell)).
 Prior programming experience is not required.

-Lastly, we note that Pythia Foundations covers two topics that are not technically part of the SPE, but that we believe are essential to effectively using the SPE: GitHub, for sharing workflows and managing code; and Jupyter Notebooks, the technology by which all Pythia Foundations material is presented and which is quickly
+Lastly, in addition to the Python language and a number of fundamental scientific Python packages, Pythia Foundations covers two topics that we believe are essential to effectively using the SPE: GitHub, for sharing workflows and managing code; and Jupyter Notebooks, the technology by which all Pythia Foundations material is presented and which is quickly